YoranFox/datascience-portfolio/portfolio.md

 The words used in this paper that are domain specific are defined below.

-* Threshold algorithm: A algorithm that is used during image processing to define what pixels are white and black
+* Threshold algorithm: A algorithm that is used during image processing to define what pixels are white and black.
+* User score: The score a user gives at the end of the image processing to determine how good the image looks.

 ## Research